MarkKragerup/maincode-the-game/README.md

 ### `npm test`
 Launches the test runner in the interactive watch mode.\

-## Want to contribute or chat?
-All feedback and contributions are extremely welcome.
-We would love to share this experience with you in the community.
-Raise an issue, provide a pull request or simply tune in to chat with us at Maincode any time you wish!

-You can also tune in at our discord ....>>, where we discuss life, react and sometimes this project.

-~ Markido, Farquaad and TheLue ¯\\_(ツ)_/¯

-## Roadmap
-... plans for the future!

-## Current Feature-list
-The project currently includes..
-- base 2d camera game work
-- sound player
-- interactive terminal
-- character movement animations
-...

 ## Want to make your own game? use our template!
 We have created a minimal template for getting started with developing your very own game!